GENE HAAS FOUNDATION MISSION STATEMENT

 To introduce to and educate individuals for the field of manufacturing technologies specifically CNC machining.

 The Gene Haas Foundation was established to give back to the community by supporting local charities in Ventura County, California, where Gene Haas’s business is based.
-Early efforts focused on organizations such as the Boys & Girls Clubs, Food Share, and the Rescue Mission, among others, to assist those in need.
+Early efforts focused on organizations that assist those in need.

 Over time, the Foundation’s mission expanded to support a cause Gene Haas is deeply passionate about: enhancing manufacturing education and introducing young people to careers in industry.
 The Foundation now plays a significant role in advancing technical education through several initiatives: